-You may think that management accounting is something that only applies to big businesses.
+You may think that managerial accounting is something that only applies to big businesses.
 This is a common misconception.
-The purpose of this article is to convince you that any business – large or small – will benefit from management accounting.
+The purpose of this article is to convince you that any business – large or small – will benefit from managerial accounting.

-Management accounting is a distinct type of accounting from financial accounting or bookkeeping.
+Managerial accounting is a type of accounting distinct from financial accounting or bookkeeping.
 It’s closely related, but it’s more concerned with providing financial information that helps managerial decisions.

-This means that management accounting goes beyond the day-to-day tallying of finances, and focuses more on forecasting and longer term business decisions.
+This means that managerial accounting goes beyond the day-to-day tallying of finances, and focuses more on forecasting and longer term business decisions.

-Another key role of management accounting is to help managers decide on the prices of products, by providing all the information regarding costs, market factors, and profitability.
-Similarly, management accountants can help determine the lifecycle of current products and the viability of new products too.
+Another key role of managerial accounting is to help managers decide on the prices of products by providing all the information regarding costs, market factors and profitability.
+Similarly, management accountants can help determine the life cycle of current products and the viability of new products too.

-If it’s not already clear, management accounting can be a valuable tool for your business.
-The reason that it’s important is that it helps you as a business owner make the right call on crucial decisions such as:
+Managerial accounting can be a valuable tool for your business.
+It helps you as a business owner make the right call on crucial decisions such as:

-There a number of ways to introduce or expand the role of management accounting at your business.
+There a number of ways to introduce or expand the role of managerial accounting at your business.
 Which you choose will depend on your current capabilities, and how much you’re able to invest.

-Perhaps the most obvious option is to bring in some new talent who specialise in management accounting.
-This will obviously be a fairly costly option, although this way you are building these skills into your workforce, meaning that you will always have both the data and their expertise on hand.
+Perhaps the most obvious option is to bring in some new talent that specialises in managerial accounting.
+This can be a fairly costly option, although it’s a good way to build these skills into your workforce, so that you will always have both the data and their expertise on hand.

-Perhaps you already have staff who are showing the kind of potential that you think would make them a good accountant.
+Perhaps you already have staff who demonstrate skills that you think would make them a good accountant.
 If they have strong quantitative skills, and a good understanding of the way your business works with first-hand experience of how managers make decisions, they are well on their way.

 A list of the best CPA review courses is a good starting point to understand the training options available and the cost to your business should you wish to develop a management accountant in-house.

-For smaller businesses lacking the resources or workforce to bring in or train up staff, there is always the option of using third-party firms to provide management accountancy muscle without needing to hire.
+For smaller businesses lacking the resources or workforce to bring in or train up staff, there’s the option to use third-party firms to provide management accountancy muscle without needing to hire.

 Whichever option you choose, I hope that this article has convinced you of the importance of management accountancy for businesses big and small.

-Ultimately, it is a case of finding support and advice to help you get those crucial management decisions right first time.
+Ultimately, it is a case of finding support and advice to help you get crucial management decisions right – the first time.